ExplainableML/eml_website/content/teaching/lectures/Introduction-to-Machine-Learning.md

 - July 19th, 12-2pm

 <br>
-The lectures will take place in-person in room N2, Morgenstelle.<br>
+The lectures will take place in person in room N2, Morgenstelle.<br>
-Each lecture will be integrated with exercise classes (days, times, and halls to be announced).
+Each lecture will be accompanied by exercise classes (days, times, and rooms to be announced).

 ## Registration and requirements
 To be announced.